Darwin Ramos: September 2012: Darwin's final week

+On Monday, September 17, Darwin was intubated and was no longer able to talk.
+He was able to write in a notebook.
 Darwin then received the anointing of the sick.
 On Friday, September 21, he looked peaceful and had a big smile.
 He wrote his two last sentences in a notebook: "A huge thank you" and "I am very happy" as a sign of a battle won.
 On Saturday, Darwin entered into a great silence while remaining conscious.
-He died on Sunday, September 23, 2012, at sunrise, at the PCMC in Quezon City).
+He died on Sunday, September 23, 2012, at sunrise, at the PCMC in Quezon City.
 The funeral mass was celebrated in a full church, attended by all the children of the Tulay ng Kabataan Foundation.
 Darwin was buried at the Pasay City Public Cemetery.

-Cause of beatification and canonization
+Legacy

 In the Philippines, the memory of Darwin's life remains in the minds of many.
 People continue to gather at his tomb in Pasay City Cemetery.
-In France, Father Matthieu Dauchez wrote a book in 2015 entitled Plus fort que les ténèbres [Stronger than Darkness].
-In 2016, Daniel-Ange de Maupeou d'Ableiges wrote another book entitled Prophètes de la Beauté [Prophets of Beauty] with the initial pages dedicated to the life of Darwin Ramos.
-Many readers were touched by his example of joy and love through disease and suffering, throughout his adolescence, and his countless testimonies of the graces received by his intercession: "In spite of the disease, it is his joy of living and his luminous glance that will have touched more than one.
-Darwin has left the image of a young boy edifying with holiness, who despite his young age, quickly realized that his illness, much more than an irreversible ordeal, was none the less a mission...
-A mission guided by the One he loved so much to call his Friend: Jesus."
+In 2016, Daniel-Ange de Maupeou d'Ableiges wrote a book entitled Prophètes de la Beauté ("Prophets of beauty") with the initial pages dedicated to the life of Darwin Ramos.
+Many readers were touched by his example of joy and love through disease and suffering, throughout his adolescence, and the countless testimonies of the graces received through his intercession: "In spite of the disease, it is his joy of living and his luminous glance that will have touched more than one.
+Darwin has left the image of a young boy edifying with holiness, who despite his young age, quickly realized that his illness, much more than an irreversible ordeal, was none the less a mission ...
+A mission guided by the one he loved so much to call his friend: Jesus."

+Canonization process

-In 2018, the "Darwin Ramos Association" requested from Honesto Ongtioco, Bishop of the Roman Catholic Diocese of Cubao (Philippines), to open the cause for beatification and canonization of Darwin Ramos.
-The Darwin Ramos Association on March 14, 2018 assigned the Dominican priest Thomas de Gabory as postulator.
-Ongtioco confirmed this nomination by Decree of May 25, 2018.
-The postulator officially addressed the written request (Supplex Libellus) to open the cause of beatification and canonization of Darwin Ramos on June 20, 2018.
-The acceptance letter was signed on November 7, 2018.
-Robert T. Young, a Filipino canon lawyer, was nominated as vice-postulator.
+In March 2018, Honesto Ongtioco, Bishop of the Roman Catholic Diocese of Cubao, opened the cause for beatification of Darwin Ramos.
+The Darwin Ramos Association on March 14, 2018, assigned the Thomas de Gabory OP as postulator.

-After having obtained the Nihil obstat (on March 29, 2019) of the Congregation for the Causes of Saints in Rome, and after the consultation of the faithful by the publication of the edict during 2 months, the cause was officially open in public on August 28, 2019 at the Immaculate Conception cathedral of Cubao by Ongtioco.
-An ecclesiastical tribunal was assign to hear witnesses.
+After having obtained the nihil obstat (on March 29, 2019) of the Congregation for the Causes of Saints in Rome, and after the consultation of the faithful by the publication of the edict during 2 months, the cause was officially open in public on August 28, 2019, at the Immaculate Conception cathedral of Cubao by Bishop Ongtioco.
+An ecclesiastical tribunal was assigned to hear witnesses.